raffael4357/Chess-Engine/README.md

 # Chess-Engine
 This is a Chess Engine programmed in C# using the Unity game engine for visualization.
+It has reached a level, where I'm not able to beat it anymore (at the moment).
+It was made as a final project for CS50's Introduction to Computer Science.
+It uses Minimax with Alpha-Beta pruning, obviously including move ordering, a Evaluation Function using a Mop-up score and Piece-Square Tables, including seperate ones for engame, a Quiscenece-Search at the end of a branch and a Transposition Table using a Zobrist Hasher.